avattathil/quckstart_lab/README.md

 ## Docker based install

-> WARNING: Only use this method if you have docker instaled
+> WARNING: Only use this method if you have docker installed
 Prerequisites: `docker`

 curl -s https://raw.githubusercontent.com/aws-quickstart/taskcat/master/installer/docker-install-master| sudo python -E